trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal/publishing-on-the-dal.md

    The blue slot means that data was published to the slot but has not been attested yet.

-   After 8 blocks, the slot turns green if DAL nodes attested to the availability of the data or red if they did not.
+   After 8 blocks, the slot turns green if bakers attested to the availability of the data or red if they did not.

    If the slot turns green, you should see a message in the kernel log that looks like this: